pedrorosaes/pedrorosaes/README.md

 I'm a Fullstack Developer Student:smile:

-I Love studying about new technologies and create solutions with them.
+I Love studying about new technologies and create solutions.

 ## My specialties: